 In 2000, directors of Voyageurs du Monde bought the steamer and revived the SS Sudan to its former glory.
 It set sail once more in 2006 and has welcomed tourists on board ever since.

-What films and shows have been shot onboard the Steam Ship Sudan?
+What films and shows have been filmed onboard the Steam Ship Sudan?

 The famous ‘Karnak’ steamer which Agatha Christie wrote about in her novel, was based on the Steam Ship Sudan after her own cruise.

 I always thought that the 1978 version of Death on the Nile was filmed onboard the Steam Ship Sudan.
 But, I later found out that four weeks of filming took place aboard the SS Memnon.
 This ship is still running as part of Seti Cruises, but only for private functions.